MarzioMonticelli/3db-database-explorer/README.md

 password: password
 ```

-Tee following image shows the exploration of 3 different databases created throw the application interfaces:
+Tee following image shows the exploration of 3 different databases created through the user interfaces of the application:

 ![](header.png)